ppham27/infection/README.md

 In one mode, you can selected a user to infect the component in which that user resides.
 Users are infected with a breadth-first search (BFS).

 In the other mode, you can limit the number of infections.
-I interpreted the limit as a hard upper limit, so the number of infections has to be less than or equal to the user-given limit.
+I interpreted the *limit* as a hard upper limit, so the number of infections has to be less than or equal to the user-given *limit*.
 Thus, it reduces to a knapsack problem.
-We have a knapsack of size limit, and are items are connected components with value and weight equal to the number of users in the component.
-Thus, it can be solved with dynamic programming in O((Number of users) + (Number of components)*(Limit)) time.
+We have a knapsack of size *limit*, and are items are connected components with value and weight equal to the number of users in the component.
+Thus, it can be solved with dynamic programming in O((*Number of users*) + (*Number of components*)(*limit*)) time.

 ## Usage
 Build with Maven, using